 Clean Water Fund

 Water reuse is happening across Minnesota.
 The main reason cited for many water reuse projects is to conserve water, but implementers also say saving money and meeting environmental regulations are reasons for water reuse.
 Despite increasing interest in water reuse, there is no comprehensive statewide guidance or policy on water reuse to ensure that projects are safe and sustainable.
+However, there have been multiple projects to help define what type of guidance or policy would be appropriate and helpful in Minnesota.

 MDH White Paper: A public health perspective on stormwater reuse